How multiple businesses can benefit from a single solar program

 - Managing the allocation of energy across businesses

 - Maintaining the solar panels over time

-King Energy will also maintain the solar panels over time and work with the utility to configure the allocation of power across participating businesses, creating a turnkey solution that makes solar power generation accessible for shopping centers and office buildings.
+King Energy maintains the solar panels over time and works with the utility to configure the allocation of power across participating businesses, creating a turnkey solution that makes solar power generation accessible for shopping centers and office buildings.